Ph.D. Program Highlights

 The application deadline for the Ph.D. program is Jan.
 15.

-All applications for the Ph.D. program must be submitted online through The Graduate School.
-Applications will be reviewed and assessed individually by the department's graduate faculty based on:
+All applications for the Ph.D. program must be submitted online through the Graduate School.
+Applications will be reviewed and assessed individually by the School of Hospitality and Tourism Management's graduate faculty based on the applicant's:

-- The applicant's academic record (especially work done at a Master's level)
+- Academic record (work done at a master's level)

 - Promise of ability to adequately pursue advanced study and research

 - Identification of School of Hospitality and Tourism Management faculty member(s) willing to champion their application process.
 Please contact hospitality and tourism faculty whose research interests align with yours.

 The Ph.D. in hospitality management is based on a four-year period of residential study following the completion of a master’s degree with an undergraduate or graduate degree in hospitality and tourism management or related fields.
 The Ph.D. program requires 60 credit hours.
 To finish the Ph.D. program, a student must successfully complete a qualifying exam, comprehensive exam, propose and complete a dissertation study, and successfully pass a final examination on the dissertation administered by the advisory committee.

 Additional information and details on degree requirements can be found at the academic bulletin.

 Ph.D. students regularly collaborate with our faculty and present their research findings at major conferences such as the 28th Annual Graduate Education & Graduate Student Research Conference in Hospitality and Tourism hosted by The Collins College of Hospitality Management at Cal Poly Pomona over Jan.
 5-7, 2023.